inecsoft/interview/README.md

 2. There was't anything I disliked; however, I felt my skills and qualities wre not always used to their full potential. whilst I always did my job properly, professionally and on time, I felt I could have done so much more for my employer given the oportunity.

-13- What 3 thing your manager said about you?
+13- __What 3 thing your manager said about you?__

-1. That i was reliable, trusthworthy and wehn you were given a job, I knew it would get done to the right standard and on time.
+1. That I was reliable, trusthworthy and when I were given a job, He knew it would get done to the right standard and on time.
 2. That the standards of work I delivered were the benchmark for others to follow.
-3. That your positve, professional and hardworking nature always rubbed off on others and that he/she coudl rely on m to do me job properly, on time and to the standards expected.
+3. That your positve, professional and hardworking nature always rubbed off on others and that he/she could rely on me to do my job properly, on time and to the standards expected.

-14- __What are your salary expectations?__
+14- __What is your salary expectations?__
 * __Tip:__ Research and see what the standard salary is for your role within the industry.

 If the salary range for the job is.
 40 k - 50 k, say you believe you are worth the top range of the of 50k but that I am prepared to take slightly lower salary of 45k as I understand that I have to prove to you that I will be a geat fit for the role.

-15- __Can you give me and example of a difficult situation you faced in a previous job and how you dealt with it?
+15- __Can you give me and example of a difficult situation you faced in a previous job and how you dealt with it?__

+1. I was working as part of a team when my manager come in and told us all, the deadline for completion of the project had been cut significantly.
+This meant we now had only seven days to complete the project successfully.
+I approached the situation by being positive, putting in the extra hours needed to complete the project and by also motivating the other members ot the team to do the same.

+16- __Could you explain the gaps in your employment history?__
+* __Tip:__ Use great reasons to be off: Voluntering, Travelling, looking after sick or ill relatives.
+Raiseing or supporting your family.

+1. The time I had off enabled me to improve my existing skillset and I now believe I am a much better and more focused employee for the experience.

+17- __What it the greatest achievement to date?__

+There had a situation where the Jenkins server got hack and started mining.
+A company Policy required that needed to be mitigated inmeditly.
+The company starte lossing 3k a day.
+I created a meeting with the end user develper team to find out the must important things needed.
+I mangage to migrate the server and install new security measures to the standart PCI 3.

+18- __What would you do on your 30 days of starting?__

+1. I would optiaon a ful frief from you, my manager, on what you expected from me and the standars I needed to work to.
+2. I would get to know my team really well so I could understand the type of things I could do to start contributing positevely to the organizaiotns goals quickly.
+3. I would look to complete my first important project or task in the fastest time possible to show you what I am capable of within the role, and to also repay the faith you have shown in me by employing me on the position.

+19- __When did you have a disagreement with your manager?__
+* __Tip:__ I want to be challenged at times, but I want somebody to challenge me in a positve way.
+If I do not agree with them, I want them to respect that also.

+Following a team teeting I disagreed with a proposal my manager had put forward.
+I decided to speak to him in  private to offer an alternative suggestion.
+I explained to him, in a respectful and professional manner, the reasons why I disagreed with him, and that I thought there might be some mileage in expoloring the option I had come up with.
+He listened to my suggestions but decide no to go ahead with them, which I totally respected.
+I think it,s always good to say if you disagree with something, providing you put the needs of the company first and you do it with respect and professionalism.

+20- __What motivates you?__

+1. Doing a great job for my employer.
+2. Continually improving within my role.
+3. Felling that I am contiually contributing and adding value to the company I am working for.

+21- __Do you have any questions?__

+1. What do you need me to concentrate on in the first few weeks of starting?
+2. What are the future plans for the company and do you have any exciting products or servicies being launched soon?
+3. What frustrated you about previous employees who ocupied the same role that I am bieng interviewed for today?

 ***